 Culture is all around us.
-Like many businesses, the feeling inside of Studio 39 describes our culture.
-Different backgrounds are what make the phrase “melting pot” of American culture.
+Like many businesses, the feeling of Studio 39 describes our culture.
+Different backgrounds are what make the phrase the “melting pot” of American culture.
 I am in the business of changing, shaping and maintaining human hair.

 Natural Levels and Cultural Descent

 The natural color scale goes from 1-10 and was created from natural human hair colors.
 Level 1 is the beautiful blue-black color found in East Indian or Japanese hair.
-Color 10 is Swedish blonde of the Netherlands.
+Color 10 is Swedish blonde from the Netherlands.
 Technically platinum isn’t even a color because it’s colorless!
 Our blonde and platinum page goes into greater detail on this.

 This is why I look at features like eye color and skin tone in a color consultation to determine the amount of natural occurring melanin.
 It affects how I create my formula and color plan because darker hair is more resistant to going lighter.
-Hair is more resistant in warmer olive skin tones so culture is key when formulating.
+Hair is more resistant in warmer olive skin tones, so culture is key when formulating.

-My natural color is a level 7 so I can get platinum hair without bleach because a higher natural starting point means a less aggressive hair color formula.
-Taking a level 7 to a 10 or 11 isn’t a big jump up.
-Factor in my light eye and skin tone, platinum levels at 11 or 12 are easily achieved because low melanin exists in my overall genetic make up.
+My natural color is a level 7 so I can get platinum hair without bleach because a higher natural starting point means a less aggressive color formula.
+Taking a level 7 to a 10 or 11 isn’t a big color jump.
+Factor in my light eye and skin tone, platinum levels are easily achieved without bleach because my overall genetic make up has lower melanin.